AnushkaSingh23-git/BookMyShow/README.md

 # BookMyShow Clone 🎬

-This is a frontend project inspired by the BookMyShow website.
+This is a web development project inspired by the BookMyShow website.
-The project is built using **HTML and CSS** and recreates a movie booking website interface.
+The project is built using htlm,css and js and recreates a movie booking website interface.

 ## Features